BACK TO DIRECTIVES

 Why This Fails for Most People

-Most people value flexibility because it feels humane and responsive.
+Most people value flexibility because it feels humane.
 In practice, it creates ambiguity.

 Flexibility invites negotiation.